23Jyo/IntelProj/README.md

 1. **Pre-trained language models can have large file sizes**, which may require significant storage space and memory to load and run.
 2. **Learn LLM inference on CPU.**
-3. **Understanding the concept of fine-tuning** and its importance in customizing LLMs.
+3. **Understanding the concept of model optimization using OpenVINO**
 4. **Create a Custom Chatbot with Fine-tuned Pre-trained Large Language Models (LLMs)** using Intel AI Tools.

 ## Setup and Installation